 The petition calls for her domain names to be returned and her videos removed and fairly disputed in court without putting Mia Khalifa in “deep financial ruin”.

-Whilst some have criticised Khalifa’s decision to get involved in the industry in the first place, the reality is that nothing justifies such a blatant breach of consent which potentially endangers someone’s life.
-Khalifa’s story, and the fact that Pornhub continues to host and earn profits off her videos, only further illuminates the deep-seated injustices inherent in the system.
+Whilst some have criticised Khalifa’s decision to get involved in the industry in the first place, the reality is that nothing justifies such a blatant breach of consent that potentially endangers someone’s life.
+The Mia Khalifa story and the fact that PornHub continues to host and earn profits off her videos even though Mia Khalifa leave industry only further illuminates the deep-seated injustices inherent in the system.

 To sign the petition, head here.